rebeccayilma/NYT_article/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [https://github.com/rebeccayilma/NYT_article/issues]
+Feel free to check the [Live Demo](https://github.com/rebeccayilma/NYT_article/issues)

 ## Show your support